Myriad-Dreamin/shiroa/github-pages/docs/cli/build.typ

 shiroa build
 ```

-It will try to parse your `book.typ` file to understand the structure and metadata
+It will parse the book metadata, render each chapter, and write the generated site to the output directory.
-of your book and fetch the corresponding files.
-Note that chapter files used in `book.typ` will be created if
-they are not present in the source directory.

 = Specify a directory